 Rule 23(a) of the Federal Rules of Civil Procedure establishes the following prerequisites for class action lawsuits.
 One or more members of a class can sue or be sued as representative parties on behalf of all members only if:

 If the plaintiffs are unable to meet these standards, they may be able to proceed with a mass tort.
 The major difference between class actions and mass torts is that mass torts allow each plaintiff to have an individual claim with separate trials, but plaintiffs in a class action are not considered individually and only receive one trial for the entire group.

-Mass torts typically deal with consumer products or pharmaceutical drugs.
+Mass torts typically deal with defenctive consumer products in the state of Florida nad elsewhere, inlcuding perscription drugs, medical devices, and all other types of products that harm consumers in the state of Florida.
 Some of the most common subjects of mass tort claims include, but are not limited to the following dangerous drugs, dangerous medical devices, defective products, or hazardous materials:

 Under 28 U.S. Code § 1407(a), common questions of fact may be transferred to any district for coordinated or consolidated pretrial proceedings when civil actions involving one or more common questions of fact are pending in different districts.
 This federal procedure is called multidistrict litigation (MDL).

 Either party in any action may file a motion filed with the Judicial Panel on Multidistrict Litigation (JPML) or the JPML may transfer a case upon its own initiative.
 Congress created the JPML in 1968, and the panel consists of seven circuit and district judges designated from time to time by the Chief Justice of the United States.
 No two of these judges can be from the same circuit.

 Several advantages and disadvantages exist for MDL cases.
 MDL could end up saving or costing the plaintiff more money, depending on which court the case has been consolidated into.